Papurudoragon/cve5api/README.md

 The latest version of CVE (5.0) is available.
 This api simply pulls data from that repository, and allows for querying the data based on search parameters.

+# Install

-# requires go1.21 to install successfully.
-Run the following command to install the latest version:
+**requires go1.21 to install successfully.
+Run the following command to install the latest version:**

 ```
 go install github.com/Papurudoragon/cve5api@latest